Welcome Parents and Students

 Homework and Practice

 All Instrumental students are expected to practice on a regular daily basis.
 The amount of time a student practices is dependent upon the material needed to be mastered.
 This is considered Homework for band students.
-Music lab students do not have any assigned homework, but are expected to be prepared for classroom discussion and assessments that occur.

 Did You Know ???